ph7klw76/Advanced_Computational_Methods/README.md

   <img src="https://github.com/user-attachments/assets/03fe4773-c529-4de7-8ccf-66e925084214" alt="WhatsApp Image" width="600" height="600" />
 </div>

+This project is more than a collection of computational techniques.
+It is my attempt to **capture structure**, **clarify thought**, and **transmit pathways** — through the language I speak most fluently: **systems and code**.

+This is where I:
+- Think in public
+- Teach myself through clarity of thought
+- Lay the foundation for future frameworks

+I build not to impress — but to **preserve clarity**, in a world moving too fast to think clearly.

 ### This assumes that you have a good grasp of Python coding based on the passing standard of [MITx Computational Thinking using Python](https://www.edx.org/xseries/mitx-computational-thinking-using-python) or else take the course and get certified.
 Alternatively you learn and do exercises from [Introduction to Computer Science and Programming in Python](https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/)

 This guide provides structured pathways for mastering advanced topics in scientific computing, machine learning, and quantum computing.
 In order to develop your metacognitive in programming, please click [here](metacognitive.md)  It covers essential methods in non-linear regression, foundational concepts in Nobel Physics 2024 topics, and machine learning models, including physics-informed approaches.
 In quantum optimization, it reviews algorithms like QAOA and VQE, alongside quantum machine learning techniques.
 Additional quantum methods address applications in chemistry.
 Finally, it includes data structures, algorithms, and Python design patterns for efficient computation, offering a comprehensive learning roadmap across these fields.
 It is important to you develop meta ability of how to learn in this field which can be found [here](Meta-Ability.md) as these topics are PhD level and requires an extensive pior knowledge before capable to particiapte in competitition.